-The MATLAB MCP Server enables integration between MATLAB and AI assistants, allowing you to execute MATLAB code, generate scripts from natural language, and access MATLAB documentation directly through your AI assistant conversations.
+The MATLAB MCP Server is a tool that integrates MATLAB with AI assistants, allowing you to execute MATLAB code, generate scripts from natural language descriptions, and access MATLAB documentation directly through your AI assistant.

 npm install -g matlab-mcp-server